Local Teens Plan to Fight Puppy Mills Through Bellevue Retail Pet Ban

 Novia added, “and these cruel facilities completely disregard the medical and emotional needs of their animals.
 Their only aim is to turn a profit.”

 By passing the Retail Pet Ban, the sale of dogs, cats, and rabbits not sourced from a shelter or rescue by pet stores would be illegal, and further precautions would also be mandated.
 All pet stores selling live animals will be required to partner with shelters, and they must clearly display the shelter that each animal is sourced from.
-Most, if not all, pet stores in Bellevue already do this.
-However, the Retail Pet Ban is an important example for Bellevue to set for other communities.
+Most, if not all, pet stores in local communities already do this.
+However, the Retail Pet Ban is an important example for King County to set for other communities.

 The Retail Pet Ban has already been passed in the states of California and Maryland, as well as the cities of Bainbridge Island, Bremerton, and Poulsbo here in Washington State.

 Show your support for animal welfare today by signing their petition!